Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 This software is called the [More Power Tool](https://www.igorslab.de/en/red-bios-editor-and-morepowertool-adjust-and-optimize-your-vbios-and-even-more-stable-overclocking-navi-unlimited/2/) which edits your GPU's various settings that's not exposed through the software and to you.
 Usually, you can just run the downloaded `.exe` file, dial in a GPU power that you like (for example, 350 watts, *depending on available power delivery on your GPU*), and just overclock as usual from AMD Software via the instructions above.

 ### MPT on the RX 7000 series
-As promising as MPT sounds, AMD have completely locked out that software on RX 7000 series GPUs, it is impossible to use the software without a driver and BIOS rewrite so it's impossible to use this method to overclock those cards.
+As promising as MPT sounds, AMD have completely locked out that software on RX 7000 series GPUs, it is impossible to use the software without a driver and BIOS rewrite.
+If anyone is interested in undertaking that endeavor please contact me when you have an 1.0 release.

+If you want to Extreme Overclock you're better off buying an Nvidia card to be honest, at least they have more power headroom.

 # Extra
 There is some other information about those cards that I want to point out, or just additional information that doesn't belong above.